adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-new-paywall-builder.md

 ## We Value Your Feedback

-As we’re in the Beta phase, your feedback is invaluable to us.
+Your feedback is invaluable to us.
 If you encounter any issues or have suggestions for improvements, please reach out to us.
 We’re here to support you and enhance your experience with the new Paywall Builder.

 📧 **Contact Us**: [Adapty Support](mailto:support@adapty.io)